|

 applet-magic.com Thayer Watkins Silicon Valley & Tornado Alley USA |

-of Tropical Cyclones (Hurricanes and Typhoons) and Tornadoes |
+and Intensities of Tropical Cyclones (Hurricanes and Typhoons) and Tornadoes |

 Tropical cyclones (hurricanes and typhoons) are the natural events at the top of the scale for natural disasters.
 With a concern for the consequences of an increase in global temperatures it is natural for people to be concerned about any effect of global warming on either their frequency and/or their intensity.
-However, what ever global warming means there is one thing it does not mean and that is that temperatures area increasing uniformly everywhere on Earth in all seasons of the year at all times of the day and night.
+However, whatever global warming means there is one thing it does not mean and that is that temperatures area increasing uniformly everywhere on Earth in all seasons of the year at all times of the day and night.

 The first question to ask on the issue of global warming and tropical cyclones is whether there has been a temperature increase in the regions where they form and develop during the times of the year where they form and develop.
 The regions where they form and develop is over the ocean during the later summer at about 30° of latitude north and south.